-This makes the pi user public\html folder the document root for the Raspberry Pi.
+This makes the pi user public\html folder the document root for the raspberry pi.
 For example a client request http://raspi.local/myDocument.html would cause Apache to look for the document in the folder /home/pi/public\html.

-21. Backup and then modify letc/apache2/envvars to create Apache logs in tmpfs.
-Add the following lines at the top of the file
+21. Backup and then modify letc/apache2/envvars to create apache2 logs in tmpfs.
+Add the following lines at the top of the file, for example,